ihsoft/TimberbornModsUnity/Assets/Ladder/StaticFiles/ThunderstorePackage/README.md

 In case you experience problems, message me in the modding channel of the the [Timberborn discord](https://discord.gg/mfbBF4cWpX) or message me directly (Tobbert#1607).
 I will try to fix it as soon as possible. :D

 ## Changelog

+### 1.2.2 - 25.8.2022

+- Updated to work with TimberAPI (v0.5.0).
+- Added Japanese translation that was provided by Sukunabikona.
+- Added Russian translation that was provided by GinFuyou.
+- Added German translation that was provided by juf0816.

 ### 1.2.1 - 25.8.2022